Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Abstract

 \section{Abstract}

-Value-function (VF) approximation is a central problem in Reinforcement Learning (RL).
+Value function (VF) approximation is a central problem in reinforcement learning (RL).
 Classical non-parametric VF estimation suffers from the curse of dimensionality.
-As a result, parsimonious parametric models have been adopted to approximate VFs in high-dimensional spaces, with most efforts being focused on linear and neural-network-based approaches.
-Differently, this paper puts forth a a \emph{parsimonious non-parametric} approach, where we use \emph{stochastic low-rank algorithms} to estimate the VF matrix in an online and model-free fashion.
-Furthermore, as VFs tend to be multi-dimensional, we propose replacing the classical VF matrix representation with a tensor (multi-way array) representation and, then, use the PARAFAC decomposition to design an online model-free tensor low-rank algorithm.
+As a result, parsimonious parametric models have been adopted to approximate VFs in high-dimensional spaces, with most efforts being focused on linear and neural network-based approaches.
+Differently, this paper puts forth a \emph{parsimonious non-parametric} approach, where we use \emph{stochastic low-rank algorithms} to estimate the VF matrix in an online and model-free fashion.
+Furthermore, as VFs tend to be multi-dimensional, we propose replacing the classical VF matrix representation with a tensor (multi-way array) representation, and then using the PARAFAC decomposition to design an online model-free tensor low-rank algorithm.
 Different versions of the algorithms are proposed, their complexity is analyzed, and their performance is assessed numerically using standardized RL environments.